williamBurgeson/DotNetNumericBitPrinter/readme.md

 It was built using VS 2026 in October 2025 and therefore the Insiders edition, with a prerelease build of .NET 10.
 Given it's pure WASM it should work fine as the relevant runtime is downloaded into the browser together with it.

-For front end SPA apps I would often go to Angular or Reabt, but clearly given the entire point is to dig into .NET internals this by definition wouldn't work in JS.
+For front end SPA apps I would often go to Angular or React, but clearly given the entire point is to dig into .NET internals this by definition wouldn't work in JS.

 Happy bitting!